barkais/moleculaR/Cube Functions/README.md

 * The rest of the arguments are used exactly as with the classic `steRimol.xyz` and `steRimol` families.

-## Extracting cube.sterimol values for a set of cube files
+## Extracting steRimol.cube values for a set of cube files

-For example, using the cube files we have, producing cube.steRimol values along the axis of 1-2:
+For example, using the cube files we have, producing steRimol.cube values along the axis of 1-2:

 ```
-cube.steRimol.df('1 2')
+steRimol.cube.df('1 2')
 ```

 Gives: